-Perched high up on the mountain, the start of Route 1 climbs up through steepening terrain, slowly gaining exposure.
+Perched high up on the mountain, the start of The Sundial Arête climbs up through steepening terrain, slowly gaining exposure.
 After a short, steep section, the route weaves back and forth among granite towers along a sensational ridge.
 The exposure is increasingly thrilling as you progress up the route.
-Climbers will get to see people inside the Squaw Valley Tram, which passes by on the right hand side.
-Nearing the top of the Tram Face, guests will find themselves once again scrambling along a wild, narrow ridge.
-To top off the climb, you must cross a final airy span, which ends on a tiny cliff dubbed the “Island in the Sky”.
+Climbers will get a unique view of the world-famous Squaw Valley Tram, which passes by on the right hand side.
+Nearing the top of the Tram Face, guests will find themselves scrambling along a wild, narrow ridge.
+To top off the climb, you must cross a final airy span, which ends on a tiny cliff dubbed the “Island in the Sky.”

 The Skyline Traverse

-Starting next to Route 1, this track ventures up and leftwards, towards a series of slabs and ledges.
-After navigating the lower slabs, guests will encounter a narrow “chimney”, where you must work your way up using your hands and feet in opposing directions, allowing you to elevate your body.
+Starting next to The Sundial Arête, the Skyline Traverse ventures up and leftwards towards a series of slabs and ledges.
+After navigating the lower slabs, guests will encounter a narrow “chimney,” where you must work your way up using your hands and feet in opposing directions, allowing you to elevate your body.
 Once through the chimney section, the route travels across a section of vivid pink granite, around a corner, and to the edge of a large precipice.
-Here you must cross the 50’ “Monkey Bridge”, using only a cable for your feet and a cable for your hands.
+Here you must cross the 50-foot-long “Monkey Bridge” using only a cable for your feet and a cable for your hands.
 This is sure to be the highlight of your day!
 After crossing, the route takes on a different vibe.
 Winding up a steep wall, you will find yourself on an exposed, narrow ridge that meanders all the way to the top of Tram Face.
-The route joins Route 1 at a final airy span, which ends on a tiny cliff dubbed the “Island in the Sky”.
+The route joins The Sundial Arête at a final airy span, which ends on a tiny cliff dubbed the “Island in the Sky.”

 From the Island in the Sky, you will work your way across the towering “Gendarmes” that guard the route to the finish.
-This ridge traverse brings you across the upper reaches of “Tram Chute”.
-Soon you will arrive at the conclusion of the Via Ferrata climbing, directly beneath Tram Tower 1.
+This ridge traverse brings you across the upper reaches of the infamous “Tram Chute.”
+Soon you will arrive at the conclusion of the route, directly beneath Tram Tower 1.
 From here, you will travel along the ridge on a wide path, offering stunning views of both Shirley Canyon to the north as well as KT-22 and other peaks to the south.
 This descent brings you back down close to where you started.
 Once you’ve completed your descent, you will hop back in the truck for a quick ride back to the village.